yoshinop27/speedreader/README.md

 | Excerpt 4 | 500 | Participant 2 | 2/5 |

 ## Analysis of Results
 Our participants demonstrated that they were able to comprehend what they were reading with our speed reader.
 They answered around 80% of questions correctly at 250 and 350 WPM, as well as in the control condition where they read the text from a regular text file.
 This indicates that their comprehension was similar whether they were using the speed reader or not.
-However, after the reading speed exceeds a certain point, comprehension decreased, with participants answering only about 20% of questions correctly at 500 WPM.
+However, after the reading speed exceeded a certain point, comprehension decreased, with participants answering only about 20% of questions correctly at 500 WPM.